 For more information about the differences between both antibody types, look up the following post.

-¿How should I choose between monoclonal and polyclonal antibody?
+¿How should I choose between monoclonal and polyclonal antibodies?

-When choosing between producing a custom-made antibodies, either monoclonal or polyclonal, we should analyze the characteristics of each one, as well as their applications.
-The following table summarizes some key points to take make the election easier.
+When choosing between producing custom-made antibodies, either monoclonal or polyclonal, we should analyse the characteristics of each one, as well as their applications.
+The following table summarizes some key points to take, to make the election easier.

 – Less delivery time